 Beer may also be of the following types based on the yeast used during fermentation:

 - Lager: beer is prepared by using bottom fermenting yeast and matured at low temperature.
-It can be found in colours from light to dark.
-Pilsner is a type of lager beer which is light in colour and has a medium hop flavour.
+It can be found in colors from light to dark.
+Pilsner is a type of lager beer which is light in color and has a medium hop flavor.

-- Ale: beer is prepared by using top fermenting yeast and is usually lighter in colour.
+- Ale: beer is prepared by using top-fermenting yeast and is usually lighter in color.
 It is also prepared from pale malt and has a medium body.

 - Wheat beer: Wheat beer is brewed with a large proportion of wheat and may also contain a significant proportion of malted barley.
 Wheat beer is usually top-fermented.
 Wheat beer is sometimes hazy or cloudy with a touch of spicy notes.

 - Stout and porter are dark beers made using roasted malts or roasted barley and typically brewed with slow fermenting yeast.